Using Personal Balance Sheets to Analyze Your Net Worth

 Liquid assets are checking and savings accounts and cash.
 Things that you can immediately turn into cash if required.
 Homes, cars, boats, furniture, clothing, and other such possessions fall into the category of large assets.
 Any investments in stocks, bonds, certificates of deposit CDs, or other such items are investments.
 Group each of these assets by category, total the values and enter it for that line of the balance sheet.

 Your liabilities here are the same as in the cash flow statement and include loans, credit card balances, and other payments you make within the timeframe of your analysis.
 You can further separate liabilities into discretionary and non-discretionary spending.
-Discretionary spending for an individual are things that you must have to live in modern society such as food, medicine, and housing but also includes the cost of utilities, insurance, and taxes.
+Non-discretionary spending for an individual are things that you must have to live in modern society such as food, medicine, and housing but also includes the cost of utilities, insurance, and taxes.

 Probably the greatest benefit from creating a balance sheet and a cash flow statement is that you are better able to see exactly where you are spending.
 The numbers won't lie.
 For example, you might see that you are spending more than you thought you were on renting movies or eating out each month.
 By reducing these discretionary expenses you may be able to pay more on a credit card debt or loan and pay it off quicker.